-The Commonwealth Industrial Gases Ltd. has undertaken to provide scholarships tenable at the University of New South Wales for students wishing to enrol in the full-time course for the B.Sc. degree in Metallurgy.
-One scholarship will be offered each year: it will be tenable for a maximum of four years, and will have a value of \$1,000 per annum payable in fortnightly instalments as a living allowance.
+The Commonwealth Industrial Gases Ltd. may provide annually a scholarship tenable at the University of New South Wales for students wishing to enrol in the full-time course for the B.Sc. degree in Metallurgy.
+If awarded, the scholarship will be tenable for a maximum of four years, and will have a value of \$500 per annum payable in fortnightly instalments as a living allowance.
 Applicants are expected to apply for a Commonwealth Scholarship to cover course and other University fees.